 Due date.
-November 15, hard copy in class.
+November 14, hard copy in class.

 Data and presentation.
 This exercise uses data that can be retrieved from World Development Indicators, the International Statistical Yearbook or Global Insight (you can use other sources if you wish).
 The exercise also requires you to use Excel or a comparable charting programme.
-Document your data sources and explain all your computations.
+Document your data, including the sources and variable names, and explain all your computations.